Link switches to other language version

 In Germany, you can study nanosciences at universities or at universities of applied sciences.
 If you choose a state higher education institution, you will probably not have to pay tuition fees.
 There are only rare exceptions.
 The situation is quite different at private higher education institutions, where you may have to pay high tuition fees.

 To finance your studies in Germany, you should also find out about scholarships.
 There are many different scholarship programmes and excellent grades are not the only deciding factor.
-You can learn more about scholarships and find suitable programmes directly on My GUIDE.
+You can learn more about scholarships here and find suitable programmes directly on My GUIDE.

 What career options do I have with a degree in nanoscience?

 As a graduate, you have promising career perspectives, as nanosciences are becoming increasingly important in modern industry, regardless of the specific sector.
 Whether in medical technology, environmental technology, the automotive industry, microelectronics, or energy technology: Nanoscientists are in demand everywhere – and the prospects for a satisfactory starting salary are consequently good.
-You should bear in mind that most students continue with a Master’s degree after their Bachelor’s degree, if not with a PhD.
+You should bear in mind that many students continue with a Master’s degree after their Bachelor’s degree, if not with a PhD.

 Possible jobs can be found in large-sized industrial companies as well as in medium-sized companies and research institutions.
 It is also possible to make a lateral entry into completely different areas that may not be obvious, such as patent law or consulting.
 Your career options after graduation are as diverse as your studies.